- UNSW

 Related links

-- Report: Cochrane Review
+- Report: Cochrane Review, opens in a new window

-- Article: Media reporting of the Cochrane review
+- Article: Media reporting of the Cochrane review, opens in a new window

-- Statement: UN and WHO joint statement on decriminalisation
+- Statement: UN and WHO joint statement on decriminalisation, opens in a new window

-- Report: Australian Criminal Intelligence Commission Illicit Drug Data Report
+- Report: Australian Criminal Intelligence Commission Illicit Drug Data Report, opens in a new window

-- Article: Decriminalisation is the only way to arrest Australia's drug problem
+- Article: Decriminalisation is the only way to arrest Australia's drug problem, opens in a new window

-In episode four Annie looks at the latest info to come out of the recent International Harm Reduction Conference in Montreal, while Carla has some interesting observations about the need for training doctors for real-world approaches to hepatitis C. Oh, and that time some students made out in the front row of her lecture!
+Annie looks at the latest info to come out of the recent International Harm Reduction Conference in Montreal, while Carla has some interesting observations about the need for training doctors for real-world approaches to hepatitis C. Oh, and that time some students made out in the front row of her lecture!

 Related links

-- Article: Fentanyl test boosts dose-reduction rate, could lead to fewer overdoses
+- Article: Fentanyl test boosts dose-reduction rate, could lead to fewer overdoses, opens in a new window

-- Watch: Highlights from the 25th Harm Reduction International Conference in Montreal
+- Watch: Highlights from the 25th Harm Reduction International Conference in Montreal, opens in a new window

 Fresh off the plane from a quick trip to London, Carla has some interesting observations about rough sleepers, pollution and the dissemination of research findings to those it impacts.
 Meanwhile, Annie keeps things local this week, bringing to the discussion the possibility of the first legal pill-testing trial in the ACT later this year.